 Best Small Dogs That Don’t Bark Much

-But when the goal is a quieter home, small size alone does not solve the problem.
+Small dogs are easier to travel with, easier to lift, and often easier to fit into apartments, condos, and smaller homes.
+But when the goal is a quieter home, size alone does not solve the problem.

 - Companion-oriented temperament — some dogs focus more on people than on constantly scanning the environment